rbvegas/RolandBraunDev/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working on `SVMT`, an easy to user MCMC sampler for astrophysicists
-- 🌱 I’m currently learning C# and .NET
+- 🌱 I’m currently learning EF Core in C# and .NET
 - 🌎 I’m looking to collaborate on literally anything that that makes you and me a better developer
 - 📫 Drop an email: hi@rolandbraun.com